rdov/rdov.github.io/rdov_whitepaper.md

 How does the RDOV model align incentives?

-The mentor is able to continue working creatively on their incubated project as well as specially chosen successors, while receiving both short and long-term income.
+The mentor is able to create a career working creatively on their incubated project as well as specially chosen successors, while receiving both short and long-term income.
 By defining the terms up front, the mentor is easily able to budget and plan to outsource supplimental services such as front-line support or hosting.
-This leaves the core intellectual work to accomplish, which can be shared like always by hiring or otherwise recruiting other developers.
-Even if the incubator projects lose out to others, this service infrastructure may be exactly what the new market leader needs to support their fork of the mentor's project.
-The grant money will have paid for the mentors time if nothing else.
+This leaves the core intellectual work to accomplish, which the mentor is an expert at.
+Even if the incubator projects lose out to another fork, the forkers may also want a standalone Support Agreement with the mentor.
+The grant money will have paid for the mentors time if all else fails.

 The sponsor is able to invest in a specific thesis with the guarantee of expert, long term technical guidance on execution.
 Because the mentor's incubator project and sponsored projects are open source, the mentor has complete visibility into the value proposition and results.
 The mentor is also an expert technical investment advisor, filtering unqualified applicants and infeasible projects from the investment pool.

 The sponsored project receives an open and well maintained platform to build or operate on, as well as the mentoring and support of the platform developers.
-This may greatly reduce time to launch, and will certainly reduce long term costs through the terms of the support contract as well as the inherent consumer protection afforded by open source code.
-Whether a sponsored project is another open venture or a corporation, there is no better assistance they could ask for than the mentor.
+This may greatly reduce time to launch, and will certainly reduce long term maintenance costs.
+Whether a sponsored project is another open venture or a corporation, there is no better assistance they could ask for than the mentor's.

 Consumers win because a viable and thriving open source R & D sector means more open source products.
-Open source products give consumers control, choice, and privacy, and should generally accelerate the R&D pace through free cross-polination of ideas.
+Open source products give consumers control, choice, and privacy.
+More R & D being open should accelerate even the closed R&D pace through free cross-polination of ideas.

 ## Open Ventures: A New Organizational Paradigm

+*Open Venture* - A project or business that uses primarily open source technology to achieve its goals.

 Using the RDOV model, open ventures can be chained to create vertically integrated, complex products and services, while maintaining a simple, developer controlled organization.
 These organizations are complimentary with, but potentially much looser than that provided by incorporation.